discordjs/guide/guide/popular-topics/errors.md

 <branch version="12.x">

 ::: warning
-On master there used to be an issue where the token was not prefixed correctly which resulted in valid tokens being marked as invalid.
-If you have verified that all of the above is not the case, make sure you have updated discord.js to the latest commit.
+Before the release of version there used to be an issue where the token was not prefixed correctly which resulted in valid tokens being marked as invalid.
+If you have verified that all of the above is not the case, make sure you have updated discord.js to the currently stable version.
 :::

 </branch>